Keloo/ProiectISS/README.md

 ##Deadlines specs:
 1. Deadline for specific conference
-2. First deadline is the "Call for papers" where ROLE_SPEAKER users upload the abstract paper + meta info
+2. First deadline is the "Call for papers" where ROLE_USER users upload the abstract papers + meta info
-3. Next deadline is "Paper submission" where accepted papers are uploaded in full versions + additional meta info
+3. Next deadline is "Paper submission" where ROLE_SPEAKER users upload the full papers + additional meta info

 ##User granted actions:
 1. ROLE_SUPER_ADMIN: \